32 years after body found in Kansas, victim is identified

 In February 2019, KBI agents and forensic scientists and the DNA Doe Project worked to identify the woman using DNA testing and forensic genetic genealogy searching.
 During this search, a distant cousin was identified who had submitted DNA to an online service.

-A family tree was constructed and it was determined that the victim was closely related to the Carnall family from Cherryvale, Kan.
+A family tree was constructed, and it was determined that the victim was closely related to the Carnall family from Cherryvale.

 KBI agents connected with Leonard (Bud) and Donna Carnall of Corpus Christi, Texas, who had a missing daughter, Michelle.